stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/DCMI/DCMI_CameraExample/readme.txt

     STM32F41xx Devices) and STM32437I-EVAL (STM32F427xx/STM32F437xx Devices)
     evaluation boards and can be easily tailored to any other supported device and development board.

 @par How to use it ?

-In order to make the program work, you must do the following :
+In order to make the program work, you must do the following:
  - Copy all source files from this example folder to the template folder under Project\STM32F4xx_StdPeriph_Templates
  - Open your preferred toolchain
  - Select the project workspace related to the used device
-   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list :
+   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval.c
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval_lcd.c
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval_ioe.c